 In recent years tourism has become the leading sector for foreign direct investments in Grenada.
 Another service sector on the rise is the offshore financial industry, which together with strong performances in construction and manufacturing, have also contributed to growth in national output.

 As part of its strategy to attract foreign direct investment, the Grenadian government is working closely with a select number of businesses related to tourism, agriculture and manufacturing.
 Through the implementation of the program, the government also hopes to create investment opportunities that will bring about sustainable employment.

 To qualify for citizenship, applicants must fulfill one of the investment options below in addition to the following criteria:

-The Mount Cinnamon development is situated on a lush hillside on almost two miles of the Grand Anse beach, which is recognized by many as one of the most beautiful beaches in the world.
-The resort-hotel, looking towards the historic capital St. George’s, sets the tone for an irresistibly elegant, yet intimate, relaxed beach hideaway.
+The Mount Cinnamon Resort is situated on a lush hillside on almost two miles of the Grand Anse beach, which is recognized by many as one of the most beautiful beaches in the world.
+Looking towards the historic capital of St. George’s, the resort sets the tone for an irresistibly elegant, yet intimate, relaxed beach hideaway.
 An award-winning destination, Mount Cinnamon is the most successful development under Grenada’s Citizenship by Investment Program, having attracted more than 80 per cent of all investment applications.
 Comprising 22 gorgeous, privately owned villas on 23 acres of freehold land, Mount Cinnamon is currently adding 250 new residences as well as new luxury facilities thanks to the CBI Program.
 Investors may sojourn at the resort for a period of 10 days per calendar year.